TYPES OF DENTAL BRIDGE

 The process of creating a dental bridge begins with a comprehensive oral and dental examination of the patient’s overall dental health.

 Our specialist discusses with our patient all the possible alternatives of treatment to replace their missing teeth.
-Together they determine, based on anatomical, functional, aesthetic and other conditions, that a dental bridge is a viable solution.
+Together they determine, based on anatomical, functional, aesthetic and other conditions, that a dental bridge is a viable solution, and what types of dental bridge are possible to indicate.

 First the patient will have the teeth on each side of the gap prepared, which involves reshaping the teeth and removing a portion of the enamel so a crown, can be placed over the remaining tooth structure, serving as a pillar for the replacing tooth or teeth.